What to know about peau d'orange

-It is sometimes accompanied by redness and tenderness of the skin, scaling, and a dark coloring.
+Redness and tenderness of the skin, scaling, and a dark coloring sometimes accompany.
 Peau d'orange can appear for a range of reasons, some more serious than others.

-A common skin condition in which the skin becomes bumpy and dimpled, due to enlarged fat cells beneath the skin.
-Cellulite tends to appear on the buttocks, thighs, hips, and abdomen.
-It is more common in women than men and is usually not serious.
+This is a common skin condition in which the skin becomes bumpy and dimpled.
+Enlarged fat cells beneath the skin cause cellulite.
+It tends to appear on the buttocks, thighs, hips, and abdomen and occurs in 80–90 percent of women after puberty.

 The following can help to reduce the appearance of cellulite:

-Also known as pretibial myxedema, Graves' dermopathy is a skin condition usually affecting the tops of the feet and shins.
-It is caused by a buildup of certain types of carbohydrates in the skin.
+Also known as pretibial myxedema, Graves' dermopathy is a skin condition that usually occurs on the tops of the feet and shins.
+A build-up of certain types of carbohydrates in the skin leads to this condition.

-Less severe cases of Graves' dermopathy usually improve over time.
-They do not require treatment, other than that already aimed at managing an overactive thyroid in Graves' disease.
+Less severe presentations of Graves' dermopathy usually improve over time.
+They do not require treatment, other than any already existing management of the excess thyroid activity in Graves' disease.

-The lymphatic system is in charge of flushing harmful substances such as viruses and bacteria out of the body.
-It does this through the lymph nodes and lymph vessels.
+The lymphatic system removes harmful substances and organisms, such as viruses and bacteria, from the body through the lymph nodes and lymph vessels.

-When these become damaged or blocked, they are unable to drain lymph fluid, and this is known as lymphedema.
+When these become damaged or blocked, they are unable to drain lymph fluid, and this develops into a condition known as lymphedema.